Junkiat968/NFTCerts_Frontend/README.md

     - npm install --save ethers

 [^1]: The address that the contract is deployed on is automatically made an Admin.
-[^2]: Contract deplopment may fail due to Etheruem network congestion.
+[^2]: Depending on the Ethereum network status, Contract deplopments may fail due at times.